pbmundas/Purple-Teaming-Lab-for-SOC/Purple Teaming Lab for SOC Operations.md

 - Security Onion is optional due to resource demands.
 - Expand with custom Suricata/Wazuh rules or additional targets.

 This guide provides a fully functional purple teaming lab with detailed exercises for attack and defense practice.
-Let me know if you need more scenarios or tool-specific help!